About The Lab

 Satellite Projects

-The M-SAT team is currently focused on three ongoing small satellite projects: two are through the Air Force Research Laboratory's University Nanosat Program (Nanosat-8 and Nanosat-9 Competitions), and the third is as participant in NASA's Undergraduate Student Instrument Project (USIP).
-The three projects are testing two key technologies: a stereoscoping imaging process for observing objects in space and a multi-mode thruster that is being developed by faculty collaborators at Missouri S&T. Two of the spacecraft are “CubeSats,” while the other (MR/MRS SAT) is classified as a microsatellite.
+The M-SAT team is currently focused on two ongoing small satellite projects: one through the Air Force Research Laboratory's University Nanosat Program and the other as as participant in NASA's Undergraduate Student Instrument Project (USIP).
+The projects are testing two key technologies: a stereoscopic imaging process for observing objects in space and a multi-mode thruster that is being developed by faculty collaborators at Missouri S&T. Two of the spacecraft are “CubeSats,” while the other (MR/MRS SAT) is classified as a microsatellite.

-For more information regarding these satellite projects, please visit mst.edu/~mrsat.
+For more information regarding these satellite projects, please visit https://sites.google.com/umsystem.edu/msat/home.

 Contact